Session Time-Travel

 Take breaks to allow natural session boundaries, making it easier to navigate your history.

-Always review session changes before restoring to avoid unintended modifications.
+Always review session changes before applying to avoid unintended modifications.

 Advanced Features